-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B9/JHS3.4.2.
-2: Apply writingskills to specific life situations B9/JHS3.4.2.2.1.
-Compose formal writing (business letters, email, minutes, programme agenda reports) on given topics usingappropriate format Formal letters Use appropriate text features (e.g., section headings in letters/email, main and sub-headings, bullets/numbering) to write various formal letters on a variety of themes.
-Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation Describe, elaborate on and/or support/explain key points Apply the appropriate format (e.g. salutation in letters/email, signing) Off for notes/letters).
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B9.4.2.
+2: Apply writing skills to specific life situations B9.4.2.2.1.
+Compose formal writing (business letters, email, minutes, programme agenda reports) on given topics using appropriate format Formal letters Use appropriate text features (e.g., section headings in letters/email, main and sub-headings, bullets/numbering) to write various formal letters on a variety of themes.
+Communication and Collaboration Digital Literacy Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation • Presentation Describe, elaborate on and/or support/explain key points Apply the appropriate format (e.g. salutation in letters/email, signing off for notes/letters).
 Use formal language, avoid using short forms and abbreviations.
 Edit/Proofread the writing for sense or meaning, and effect.
 Publish writing using various media including ICT.
-FOR

-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B9/JHS3.4.2.
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B9.4.2.
 2.2.
-Compose short text (flyers, posters, invitation cards, email, etc.) for different purposes and audiences Communication and Collaboration Digital Literacy Write flyers or posters of varied kinds using: Personal Development and Leadership o Small size e.g. A5 paper Cultural Identity and global citizenship o Eye-catching headline, slogan or logo o Brief description of product Critical Thinking and Problem Solving Creativity and Innovation o List of benefits or offers Presentation o Contact information e.g. website Fresentation o Include a visual and or a design element Design an invitation card to incorporate the following: o Nature of the event o Where it will take place o Date and time (could include dress code) o Name of invitee (could include RSVP) FOR o Could have a visual and or a design element Write emails to contacts, parents or teachers ensuring that the following are present: SMENT o The recipient's address-which, in most cases, is the recipient's name and the server point.
-For example, aziz65(name)@gmail. (server). o CC: These may be additional recipients whose attention are called to the email.
-LE BUT o Subject: This is a summary of the content of the email. o Message PURPOSES o Sender's name and contact.
+Compose short text (flyers, posters, invitation cards, email, etc.) for different purposes and audiences Communication and Collaboration Digital Literacy Write flyers or posters of varied kinds using: Personal Development and Leadership o Small size e.g. A5 paper Cultural Identity and global citizenship o Eye-catching headline, slogan or logo Critical Thinking and Problem Solving o Brief description of product Creativity and Innovation o List of benefits or offers Presentation o Contact information e.g. website o Include a visual and or a design element Design an invitation card to incorporate the following: o Nature of the event o Where it will take place o Date and time (could include dress code) Name of invitee (could include RSVP) Could have a visual and or a design element Write emails to contacts, parents or teachers ensuring that the following are present: o The recipient's address-which, in most cases, is the recipient's name and the server point.
+For example, aziz65(name)@gmail. (server).
+CC: These may be additional recipients whose attention are called to the email. o Subject: This is a summary of the content of the email. o Message o Sender's name and contact.

-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B9/JHS3.4.2.
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B9.4.2.
 2.3.
 Write articles (short reports, letters and case studies) on given issues for publication Communication and Collaboration Digital Literacy Write short reports, case studies and letters to the Editor on given issues for publication, e.g. Self-publication.
 Letters to the Editor.
-Newspapers &amp; publications with a staff of writers.
+Newspapers & publications with a staff of writers.
 Literary Magazines.
 Other types of magazines.
 Scholarly journals.
-Webzines.
-Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation B9/JHS3.4.2.
+Personal Development and Leadership Cultural Identity and global citizenship Critical Thinking and Problem Solving Creativity and Innovation Presentation o Webzines.
+B9.4.2.
 2.4.
 Compose speeches for different purposes and occasions.
 Compose a speech: Tell what you are going to tell them (introduction) Tell them (body).
 Tell them what you told them (conclusion).
 Use the following to create effect: Emotive adjectives e.g. 'Wonderful, magnificent, fantastic, disgraceful, shocking, outrageous.'
-Tripling e.g. "It's your country, it's my country, it's our future!"
-Creativity and Innovation Communication and Collaboration Personal Development and Leadership Critical Thinking and Problem Solving Cultural Identity and Global Citizenship Digital Literacy BU' o Repetition o Parallel sentence structure o Powerful imagery e.g. "I have a dream." o Use of 'we' to include everyone (inclusive language) e.g. "We all know you and I agree" Presentation
+Creativity and Innovation Communication and Collaboration Personal Development and Leadership Critical Thinking and Problem Solving Cultural Identity and Global Citizenship Digital Literacy o Tripling e.g. "It's your country, it's my country, it's our future!" o Repetition o Parallel sentence structure o Powerful imagery e.g. "I have a dream." o Use of 'we' to include everyone (inclusive language) e.g. "We all know you and I agree" Presentation